johnypony3/recipes/content/recipes/seattle-teriyaki.md

 +++

 SERVES 6 to 8
-TIME 2 hours + 24 hours marrinade
+TIME 2 hours and 24 hours marrinade

 ## Ingredients